watertap-org/watertap/docs/technical_reference/unit_models/membrane_distillation_0D.rst

      - **DCMD** (Direct Contact Membrane Distillation)
      - **VMD** (Vacuum Membrane Distillation)
-     - **PGMD/CGMD** (Permeate Gap/Conductive Gap Membrane Distillation)
+     - **GMD** (Permeate Gap/Conductive Gap Membrane Distillation)

    * is 0-dimensional
    * supports steady-state only
    * assumes heat loss in equipment is negligible
    * assumes permeate exits the membrane pores with zero salinity
    * assumes no concentration polarization for the cold channel
-   * assumes complete vapor condensation for the cold channel (in DCMD and PGMD/CGMD)
+   * assumes complete vapor condensation for the cold channel (in DCMD and GMD)
    * accounts for vapor expansion in VMD
-   * assumes linear temperature change across gap channel (in PGMD/CGMD)
+   * assumes linear temperature change across gap channel (in GMD)
    * assumes no pressure change and temperature polarization in VMD vaccuum channel

 Degrees of Freedom
 ------------------
-In addition to the hot channel and cold channel inlet state variables (i.e, temperature, pressure, and component flowrates) For the **DCMD** and **PGMD/CGMD** configurations, the MD model has at least **4 degrees of freedom** for all configurations that should be fixed for the unit to be fully specified.
+In addition to the hot channel and cold channel inlet state variables (i.e, temperature, pressure, and component flowrates) For the **DCMD** and **GMD** configurations, the MD model has at least **4 degrees of freedom** for all configurations that should be fixed for the unit to be fully specified.
 Typically, the following variables are fixed:

 - Membrane permeability coefficient
 - Membrane thickness